Samie is a voracious reader who enjoys getting lost in the fantastical futures of the science fiction genre.

 The Ice Owl by Carolyn Ive Gilman

 So it has been a crazy couple of weeks, but I finally got some free time to sneak in a short story.
-Yet again this is another short from This Years Best Scifi 29th Edition.
-And the story is a little oddity called The Ice Owl by Carolyn Ice Gilman.
+This is another short from The Year's Best Science Fiction 29th Edition.
+The story is a little oddity called The Ice Owl by Carolyn Ive Gilman.

-The good?
 This is an interesting piece of work.
-Traditionally I couldn’t care less for space opera sort of stories.
+Traditionally, I couldn’t care less for space opera sort of stories.
 But this had something special to it.
-It’s a fantastical world that was not too fantastical to be outrageous.
+It’s a fantastical world that was not so fantastical that it was outrageous.
 It seemed somewhat grounded and relatable.
 That made things so great as well.
-And the story has a lot original unique elements and story lines tied seamlessly together.
+And the story has a lot of original, unique elements and storylines tied seamlessly together.
 It’s a meaty little story.

 Well first off, there is a huge plot hole.
 Thorn is not human and is around a hundred years old, so it doesn’t make sense that she is in school.
 Also, a lot of names are thrown out from the beginning.
 The Vind, Gmitras, and Protectorate are among a few groups of people to keep track of and need to remember.
 Also, the races of people are not described.
 Thorn, among others in this story, is not human.
 I would just like some character detail.

 But my biggest gripe with this story is the ending.
 There are four interesting storylines that made me realize I had no idea where it was going.
 And it was all so enjoyable and great, that I just knew if the author continued in this spectacular fashion, this might be one of my favorite stories.
 But then the author pulled the brakes to a terrible sudden ending within the next page.
 It was like the author just said screw it and wrote some BS down just to get it done with it, which is a shame.